OpenCollarTeam/opencollarteam.github.io/docs/Development-Life-Cycle.md

 far easier for people to review your code and approve the easy stuff, while tackling the hard/controversial stuff separately.

+To ensure people can test your PR changes quickly and effectively, we ask that you

+- a. have a copy of the script available in-world with changes in place to send to testers, and
+- b. write a short explanation of the specific things that need testing, considering as best as you can all the possible ramifications of the change you are proposing,
+- c. put this explanation both in the PR discussion and in a notecard you can distribute in world with the script.

 Your code should comply with the OpenCollar style guide.
 (TODO: insert link here).
 In fact, some pull requests do nothing but change existing code to comply with that style.
 Such pull requests tend to have a lot of changes in